-How to keep your body and mind strong while dealing with COVID-19
+How to keep your body and mind strong during the pandemic

 This is an unprecedented time.
 There are many uncertainties, which can cause feelings of uneasiness and anxiety.
 Rather than dwelling on things out of your control, it can be helpful to remember there are areas in your life you can manage to help you feel your best while coping with the effects of COVID-19.